crazyantlabs/sftptogo-docs/docs/getting-started/creating-and-modifying-users.md

 3. This is an optional step: Select a home directory for the credentials.
 By default, each credential only has access to its own home directory (`/home/<username>`).
 You can change the credentials' home directory to have multiple credentials access the same directory.
 The users are chrooted to this directory, meaning that this directory acts as an isolated storage for them.
 They will not have access to any parent or sibling directories.
 4. Select the level of permissions accessible for the new user.
 By default, the user has read-only access to their home directory.
 For more information on the different permissionss, see the table below.
 5. Choose a nickname for the credentials (optional).
 This shows up in the UI solely as a friendly user name.
 6. Click **Add credentials**.
-The user will then be assigned a random password (and username, if left empty).
+The user will then be assigned a random password according to your organization's password policy (and username, if left empty).

 |  Permissions  |                                                                                            |